adamdjbrett/outcome/content/canopy/essay2/extravagant.md

 ---
 title: "However, Extravagant The Pretensions Of Johnson V. M’Intosh"
 description: "The George Washington Belt, the Two Row Wampum, and the Hiawatha Belt.
 The Canandaigua, Two Row, and Haudenosaunee Confederacy Wampum Belts.
 Image by Lindsay Speer, 2008.
-This article is part of our “200 Years of&nbsp;Johnson v.
+This article is part of our “200 Years of Johnson v.
 M’Intosh: Law, Religion, and Native American Lands” series."
 abstract: "The George Washington Belt, the Two Row Wampum, and the Hiawatha Belt.
 The Canandaigua, Two Row, and Haudenosaunee Confederacy Wampum Belts.
 Image by Lindsay Speer, 2008.
-This article is part of our “200 Years of&nbsp;Johnson v.
+This article is part of our “200 Years of Johnson v.
 M’Intosh: Law, Religion, and Native American Lands” series."
 image: "/img/post/extravagant.jpg"
-date: 2024-03-23
+date: 2023-03-23
 doi:  "https://doi.org/10.1558/bsor.25342"
 pdf: "https://www.adamdjbrett.com/assets/pdfs/2024-adamdjbrett-cv-detailed-rev10-web.pdf"
 how_to_cite: "Lyons, Betty and Adam DJ Brett.
 “However, Extravagant The Pretensions Of Johnson V. M’Intosh.”
 Canopy Forum, March 23, 2023."